Flora Nwapa: Legacy

 Flora Nwapa is the subject of a documentary entitled The House of Nwapa, made by Onyeka Nwelue, that premiered in August 2016.

 On 13 January 2017, Nwapa's birthday was marked with a Google Doodle.

-Flora Nwapa's son, Uzoma Gogo Nwakuche, founded the Flora Nwapa Foundation, a California non-profit corporation in 1994 following the death of his mother in 1993.
+Nwapa's son, Uzoma Gogo Nwakuche, founded the Flora Nwapa Foundation, a California non-profit corporation, in 1994 following the death of his mother in 1993.
 The Flora Nwapa Foundation celebrated Efuru@50 in 2016.